Rudolf Seiters

-Rudolf Seiters (born 13 October 1937 in Osnabrück) is a German politician of the CDU (Christian Democratic Union) party.
+Rudolf Seiters (born 13 October 1937) is a German politician of the CDU (Christian Democratic Union) party.

-From 1989–1991, he was Federal Minister for Special Affairs and the Head of the Office of the German Chancellery.
-From 1991–1993, he was the Minister of the Interior.
-From 1998–2002, he was the Vice President of the German Bundestag, or Parliament.
-Since 2003, he has been the President of the German Red Cross.
+From 1989 to 1991, he was Federal Minister for Special Affairs and the head of the Office of the German Chancellery.
+From 1991 to 1993, he was the Minister of the Interior.
+From 1998 to 2002, he was the Vice President of the German Bundestag, or Parliament.
+Since 2003, he has been the president of the German Red Cross.

 Life and jobs

-After graduating from the Gymnasium Carolinium in Osnabrück in 1959, Seiters graduated from the University of Münster with a degree in Jurisprudence, finishing his first examinations (roughly equivalent to bachelor's degree) in 1963, and his second examination (professional degree) in 1967.
-From 1968–1969, he was a legal assistant in the office of the Osnabrück Department of the Economy and Social Housing.
-Since November 2003, he has been the President of the German Red Cross.
+Seiters was born in Osnabrück.
+After graduating from the Gymnasium Carolinium in Osnabrück in 1959, he graduated from the University of Münster with a degree in Jurisprudence, finishing his first examinations (roughly equivalent to bachelor's degree) in 1963, and his second examination (professional degree) in 1967.
+From 1968 to 1969, he was a legal assistant in the office of the Osnabrück Department of the Economy and Social Housing.
+Since November 2003, he has been the president of the German Red Cross.

 He is married with three daughters and lives in Papenburg.
 In 2000, he was given an honorary doctorate from the Bundeswehr University Munich.

 Party

 Since 1958, he has been a member of the CDU.
 From 1963 until 1965, he was the Borough-president of the Osnabrück-Emsland chapter of the CDU youth organization Junge Union.
-Then, from 1965–1968, he was the president of the state chapter in Hannover and from 1968–1971 of the newly founded Lower Saxony chapter.
-From 1967–1971, he was furthermore a member of the Federal Executive Board of the Junge Union and then from 1971–1973 a member of the Federal Managing Board of the CDU itself.
-From 1972–1998, he was deputy secretary of the CDU in Lower Saxony and from 1992–1998 also a member of the CDU National Executive Committee.
+Then, from 1965 to 1968, he was the president of the state chapter in Hannover and 1968–1971 of the newly founded Lower Saxony chapter.
+From 1967 to 1971, he was furthermore a member of the Federal Executive Board of the Junge Union and then from 1971 to 1973 a member of the Federal Managing Board of the CDU itself.
+From 1972 to 1998, he was deputy secretary of the CDU in Lower Saxony and from 1992 to 1998 also a member of the CDU National Executive Committee.

 As a representative

-From 1969–2002, Seiters was a member of the German Parliament, the Bundestag.
-There, he served from 1971–1976 and from 1982–1984 as an Executive Officer (Geschäftsführer) of the CDU/CSU parliamentary fraction and from 1984–1989 he was the party fraction's Head Executive Officer.
-After the 1994 elections, he became the deputy Chair of the fraction, a position he retained until 1998 when he became Vice President of the Bundestag.
+From 1969 to 2002, Seiters was a member of the German Parliament, the Bundestag.
+Ih the years 1971–1976 and 1982–1984, he served as an executive officer (Geschäftsführer) of the CDU/CSU parliamentary fraction.
+From 1984 to 1989, he was the party fraction's Head Executive Officer.
+After the 1994 elections, he became the deputy chair of the fraction, a position he retained until 1998 when he became Vice President of the Bundestag.